LiberTEM/LiberTEM/docs/source/changelog/features/hdf5_tileshape_optional.rst

 ===========================================================

- * Users should not worry about tileshape, so make the parameter optional (for now kept for testing of non-standard tilings)
+ * Users should not worry about tileshape, so make the parameter optional (for now kept for testing of non-standard tilings, :pr:`578`)